 Another Source Reduction effort was initiated in 2008.
 The County developed energy strategies and took the first significant step with the development of the County Government Energy Policy.
 The policy focuses on energy reduction in all Countymaintained facilities and adopts several energy reduction goals including identifying both mandatory and voluntary energy reduction measures for County departments and agencies to achieve energy savings of 20% by 2015 as compared to a fiscal year 2007 baseline, reduction of generation of greenhouse gas emissions, and an increase in the County Government's use of renewable energy by 2% annually to reach a 10% goal by 2013.
 In 2009, the County reduced paper usage by implementing electronic timesheets.
 During 2012, DoE established a Sustainability Work Group committee to identify and implement opportunities for a sustainable work place.
 Such initiatives include energy saving policies, methods for paper reduction, encouragement of reusable bottles, reduction of trash and increase in recycling, and carpooling incentives.
 In 2014 the Prince George's County Council passed a resolution, CR-29-2014, implementing an Environmentally Preferred Purchasing Policy in Prince George's County departments and agencies.
-Additionally, a County resolution passed banning polystyrene food and beverage containers and some packaging materials such as Styrofoam peanuts effective July 2016.
+Additionally, CB-5-2015 banned the sale and use of expanded polystyrene food and beverage containers and some packaging materials such as Styrofoam peanuts effective July 2016.
+CB-78-2017 was introduced requiring newly constructed multifamily rental facilities to provide separate trash and recycling chutes and it took effect on January 1, 2018.
+In 2019, CB-12-2018 took effect, requiring commercial establishments to provide recycling bins along with trash bins.
+As of July 1, 2020, a ban on single-use straws that are not home-compostable went into effect.